LuandaGuide · Sport · City Life

 One of the things this video captures well is the atmosphere before the race even begins.
 You can feel the anticipation, the concentration and the quiet build-up before the city suddenly shifts into movement.

-It is a good introduction to the mood of running events in Luanda: energetic, human and full of real presence rather than artificial spectacle.
+It is a strong introduction to the mood of running events in Luanda: energetic, human and full of real presence rather than artificial spectacle.

 What stands out here is not only the route, but the sense of community around it: music, encouragement, movement and a city that briefly feels organised around health, rhythm and human connection.